arthurgouveia/bebop/README.md

 + Deploy actions through Git and SFTP;
 + Find a better alternative for grunt-contrib-imagemin;
 + Create a fucking gh-pages repo with decent design and awesome documentation;
++ Add some bower implementation to increase time of up-to-date resources;